Swathi971/Projects/DevOps_Projects/Project_1/README.md

 #### a) Push Jenkinsfile & Dockerfile from VS Code
 * Create a new Jenkinsfile & Dockerfile in VS Code
 * Commit and push it to GitHub repository (```test-1```)
+* Put the sonarQube URL in codescan stage

 <img src=".github/images/img_10.png" alt="sonarqube" width="60%"/>